abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/executeclasses.md

                   ...
 ```

-The resources limits and requests are set from the `silver` executeclass.
+The resource limits and requests are derived from the `silver` execute class.

 ```
 Resources: